What is M-Gender and what is it about?

 Joint intervention development in the Gesundheitswerkstatt Osterholz - How does co-design work?

-In order to incorporate the needs and requirements of caring women, men and gender-diverse persons to a greater extent than is the case with existing health promotion offers, the planned intervention is to be developed in co-design: As potential users of the intervention, informal caregivers are equally involved in the development process as are researchers, stakeholders from healthcare services, community workers and other interested parties.
+In order to incorporate the needs and requirements of caring women, men and gender-diverse persons to a greater extent than is the case with existing health promotion offers, the intervention is developed in co-design: As potential users of the intervention, informal caregivers are equally involved in the development process as are researchers, stakeholders from healthcare services, community workers and other interested parties.

-The joint intervention development will take place in regular co-design workshops in the premises of the Gesundheitswerkstatt Osterholz.
+The joint intervention development takes place in regular co-design workshops in the premises of the Gesundheitswerkstatt Osterholz.
 The Gesundheitswerkstatt Osterholz is a branch of the BIPS located on the grounds of the Ellener Hof.
 It is intended to facilitate contact and cooperation with the residents of the district and other key actors in Bremen Osterholz.